MthezX/MicrogradCSharp/README.md

 | 1        | 0        | 0,961034 |
 | 1        | 1        | 0,026877 |

-The output are very close to the 0 and 1 we wanted - the output will never be exactly 0 or 1.
+The outputs are very close to the 0 and 1 we wanted - the output will never be exactly 0 or 1.